xmatters-tko/hackathon-2017/README.md

   * Install the pre-requisite CLI tools
 * Pick a starter snake
   * Follow instructions
-* Pick a name for your snake app
+* Register your snake
-  * For example, famous villains: Blofeld, Snake Plissken, Darth Vader, Hans Gruber, Kyser Soze, Sauron
+  * use your team name
 * Get coding!

 ## Asking for Help